-Inspection Procedures: Repair (or note) if: Out-of-Service if: Any 19 capacity or larger bus built since November 1980 is not equipped with two seven-inch and two four-inch brake lights.
-Any brake light is not red in color.
-Any brake light lens is cracked.
-Any brake light lens is damaged, darkened, faded or dirty; affecting visibility or color of the light, or white light is visible. e.
-Tail Lights Check tail lights for operation, condition and specifications (see chart 7, page 84).
+Inspection Procedures: Repair (or note) if: Out-of-Service if: Any bus not equipped with two 7-inch and two 4-inch brake lights.
+Any brake light is not red in color. e.
+Tail Lights Any brake light lens is cracked.
+Any brake light lens is damaged, darkened, faded or dirty, affecting visibility or color of the light, or white light is visible.
+Check tail lights for operation, condition and specifications (see chart 7, page 84).
 One tail light fails to function on buses with four tail light systems.
 More than one tail light fails to function on buses with four brake light system.
 Either tail light fails to function on buses with two brake light system.
 Tail light operation is intermittent.
-Any 19 capacity or larger bus built since November 1980 is not equipped with two seven-inch and two four-inch taillights.
+Any bus is not equipped with two 7-inch and two 4-inch taillights.
 Any tail light is not red in color.
 Any tail light lens is cracked.
 Any tail light lens is damaged, darkened, faded or dirty, affecting visibility or color of the light, or white light is visible.
-(Continued on Next Page) ae iigin ie vielele.
+(Continued on Next Page)

-Inspection Procedures: Repair (or note) if: Out-of-Service if: f.
+Inspection Procedures: Inspection Procedures: Repair (or note) if: f.
 Backup Lights Check backup lights for proper operation and condition (see chart 7, page 84).
 One of two backup lights does not function.
 Any backup lens is cracked.
 Any bus is not equipped with at least one functional white backup light.
 Backup light(s) stays on all the time or stays on in any gear position other than reverse. g.
-Backup Alarm Check for presence of backup alarm (buses manufactured since November 1990) and dash sticker (buses manufactured since November 1993).
-Check proper operation of alarm (or variable volume alarm if equipped) by placing transmission in reverse (engine running) and listening for alarm sound.
-Dash sticker is not visible in driver compartment in plain view of the driver.
-Dash sticker is not present (for buses manufactured since November 1993).
+Backup Alarm Check for presence of backup alarm (for buses manufactured since November 1990) and required decal (for buses manufactured since November 1993).
+Check proper operation of alarm (or variable volume alarm, if equipped) by placing transmission in reverse (engine running) and listening for alarm sound.
+Decal is not visible in driver compartment in plain view of the driver.
+Decal is not present (for buses manufactured since November 1993).
 Variable volume backup alarm (if equipped) is not variable.
 Backup alarm does not sound.
 (Continued on Next Page)